 Floral ( one bouquet for myself )

 What are we doing after?
-Lucas and I will have a romantic dinner for two back at our hotel after our ceremony and photos are done.
+Lucas and I had a romantic dinner for two back at our hotel after our ceremony and photos are done.
 WOOT!
-We cannot wait!

 Well, I hope this helped you in your decision to elope or not, its all about the two of you and how it all fits.
 A traditional wedding, an unconventional wedding, eloping or whatever it is you decide, are all wonderful.
-Good luck and I cant wait to fly away to the West Coast come August!!
+Good luck and let me know if you need any additional information on how we did it!